canonical/microceph/README.md

 ## 💡 Philosophy

 Deploying and operating a Ceph cluster is complex because Ceph is designed to be a general-purpose storage solution.
 This is a significant overhead for small Ceph clusters.
-[MicroCeph](https://snapcraft.io/microceph) solves this by being _opinionated_ and _focused_ on the small scale.
-With MicroCeph, deploying and operating a Ceph cluster is as easy as a [Snap!](https://snapcraft.io/microceph)
+MicroCeph solves this by being _opinionated_ and _focused_ on the small scale.
+With MicroCeph, deploying and operating a Ceph cluster is as easy as a [Snap][snap-microceph]!

 ## 🎯 Features

-1. Quick and consistent deployment with minimal overhead.
+* Quick and consistent deployment with minimal overhead
-2. Single-command operations (for bootstrapping, adding OSDs, service enablement, etc).
+* Single-command operations (for bootstrapping, adding OSDs, service enablement, etc)
-3. Isolated from the host and upgrade-friendly.
+* Isolated from the host and upgrade-friendly
-4. Built-in clustering so you don't have to worry about it!
+* Built-in clustering so you don't have to worry about it!
-5. Tailored for small scale (or just your Laptop).

 ## ⚡️Quickstart